shalawfatah/neovim-configs/README.md

 # NEOVIM ENVIRONMENT CONFIGURATION
 This is an attempt to build a full IDE through neovim and its environment using `lazy.nvim` package manager.
 This IDE will not only replace your current IDE features, but adds to them.

+## Why?
+An IDE should be:
+- Lightweight, minimal and intuitive.
+- Packed with features like auto-complete, code snippets, code formatter, and linters.
+- Easy to search, browse and edit code.
+- Easy for version management.
+- Able to customize look and extend features.

 Some images from the the final configuration:

 <section style="display:flex; flex-direction:row; gap: 10px; flex-wrap:wrap; ">